Community Detection in Weighted Multilayer Networks with Ambient Noise: Model and Inference

-The weighted SBM and the affiliation model are both cases of the \textit{mixture models for random graphs} described by Allman et al. \cite{Allman_2011,ambroise2010new}.
-This general class of network models accounts for assortativity (the tendency for nodes who connect to each other at similar intensities to cluster together) and sparsity (when there are much fewer edges than nodes).
-In addition to the class of VEM-based inference methods \cite{mariadassou2010,matias2016,paul_randomfx_2018} that are extensively referenced in Section \ref{sec:contributions_context}, we also note multigraph SBM inference methods based on spectral decomposition \cite{wang2019joint,arroyo2020inference,mayya2019mutual}.
-These methods are typically applied to binary networks and use different sets of methodology or assumptions such as known parameters (\cite{mayya2019mutual}), but are still similar in motivation as to warrant comparison.
-Some of these existing methods model edge connectivity of a (potentially multilayer) network as a function of membership vectors $\Zb_i$ (for node $i$), connectivity matrix $\mathcal{R}_k$ at layer $k$, and the graph Laplacian \cite{mayya2019mutual,mathews2019gaussian,reeves2019geometry,arroyo2020inference,wang2019joint}.
-Typically, the connectivity rate corresponds to Bernoulli probabilities (for binary networks), but some of these approaches allow for (or posit for future work) extensions to the weighted cases \cite{wang2019joint,mercado2019spectral,arroyo2020inference}.
-Some work has focused on studying the correlations or linear combinations of the eigenvectors of $\mathcal{R}_k$, but in most of these cases \textit{conditional independence given labels} between layers is assumed for correlated networks \cite{mayya2019mutual,arroyo2020inference}.
-A recent trend in these multiplex methods has focused on devising an optimal aggregation scheme to combine multiple layers and then to use single-graph methods on the resultant static network \cite{levin2019central}.
-We consider several special cases for \texttt{SBANM} where it reduces to existing models. \begin{enumerate} [noitemsep] \item If all $\rho_q$ were zero (ie. diagonal $\boldsymbol{ \Sigma}_q$; no correlations amongst communities) and all the within-community signals were the same, then \texttt{SBANM} is a multivariate extension of the models posited by Allman et al. \cite{Allman_2011} or Arroyo et al. \cite{Arroyo2019connectomics}. \item If $K=1$, \texttt{SBANM} is a special case of the weighted Gaussian SBM as proposed by Mariadassou et al. where all inter-block connectivities are fixed at a single rate \cite{mariadassou2010}. \item Wang et al. (\cite{wang2019joint}) constrain the connectivity matrix to a diagonal, which would be analogous to \texttt{SBANM} if ambient noise parameter is fixed at zero: $\boldtheta_{AN}:=0$. \item Arroyo et al. \cite{arroyo2020inference} describe the multilayer SBM \cite{holland_stochastic_1983} for binary graphs which ``could be easily extended to the weighted cases".
+One class of these existing methods model edge connectivity of a (potentially multilayer) network as a function of membership vectors $\Zb_i$ (for node $i$), connectivity matrix $\mathcal{R}_k$ at layer $k$, and the graph Laplacian \cite{mayya2019mutual,mathews2019gaussian,reeves2019geometry,arroyo2020inference,wang2019joint}.
+Typically, the connectivity rate corresponds to Bernoulli probabilities (for binary networks), but some of these approaches allow for extensions to the weighted cases \cite{wang2019joint,mercado2019spectral,arroyo2020inference}.
+Some work has focused on studying the correlations or linear combinations of the eigenvectors of $\mathcal{R}_k$, but in most of these cases \textit{conditional independence given labels} between layers is assumed \cite{mayya2019mutual,arroyo2020inference}.
+Another class of these multiplex methods is to devise an optimal aggregation scheme to combine multiple layers and then to use single-graph methods on the resultant network \cite{levin2019central}.
+We consider several special cases of \texttt{SBANM} that reduce to existing models. \begin{enumerate} [noitemsep] \item If all $\rho_q$ were zero (ie. diagonal $\boldsymbol{ \Sigma}_q$; no correlations amongst communities) and all the within-community signals were the same, then \texttt{SBANM} is a multivariate extension of the models posited by Allman et al. \cite{Allman_2011} or Arroyo et al. \cite{Arroyo2019connectomics}. \item If $K=1$, \texttt{SBANM} is a special case of the weighted Gaussian SBM as proposed by Mariadassou et al. where all inter-block connectivities are fixed at a single rate \cite{mariadassou2010}. \item Wang et al. (\cite{wang2019joint}) constrain the connectivity matrix to a diagonal, which would be analogous to \texttt{SBANM} if ambient noise parameter is fixed at zero: $\boldtheta_{AN}:=0$. \item Arroyo et al. \cite{arroyo2020inference} describe the multilayer SBM \cite{holland_stochastic_1983} for binary graphs which ``could be easily extended to the weighted cases".
 The model assumes \textit{independent} block parameters $\mathcal{R}_k$ across every layer.
-If there were parameters $ \boldtheta_{AN}$ such that $\mathcal{R}_{ql,k}:= \boldtheta_{AN}$ (for every $q \ne l$), then a special case of \texttt{SBANM} (where each $\rho_q:=0$) would be recovered. \end{enumerate} \texttt{SBANM} finds a loose connection to mixed-membership blockmodels (MMBM) in that both models attribute uncertainty to membership designations \cite{airoldi2007mixed}.
-However, MMBM doubly complicates the model parameter landscape with overlapping block combinations, while \texttt{SBANM} more parsimoniously addresses ambiguous memberships by subsuming their characteristics into an umbrella ambient noise term that describes the ambiguities in block memberships in the interstitial noise term $IN$.
+If there were parameters $ \boldtheta_{AN}$ such that $\mathcal{R}_{ql,k}:= \boldtheta_{AN}$ (for every $q \ne l$), then a special case of \texttt{SBANM} (where each $\rho_q:=0$) would be recovered. \end{enumerate}